esovetkin/jbs/docs/help_do.md

 `after` is not only an execution dependency.
 The dependent step also inherits variables that were visible in the predecessor step.

 - If `step1` has `after step0`, variables imported in `step0` are visible in `step1`.
-- If `step1` also uses `with ... from <same_paramset>`, jbs imports only variables that are not already inherited.
+- If `step1` also uses `with ... from <same_paramset>`, JBS imports only variables that are not already inherited.
-- If the same variable name would come from different parameter sets (inherited vs explicit `with`), jbs raises an error.
+- If the same variable name would come from different parameter sets (inherited vs explicit `with`), JBS raises an error.
-- jbs also preserves source-row constraints from inherited imports:
+- JBS preserves source-row constraints from inherited imports:
-  - direct-sum pairing (`+`) is not broken in downstream steps
+  - direct-sum pairing (`+`) is preserved in downstream steps
   - outer-product expansions (`*`) remain valid where expected
 - row constraints propagate transitively across chains such as `step0 -> step1 -> step2`.